-But getting an auto insurance quote generally does not affect your score because insurance companies do what’s called a “soft pull” on your credit.
-There are two types of credit inquires, called a “soft pull” and a “hard pull:”
+Why?
+It’s because insurance companies do what’s called a “soft pull” on your credit.
+There are two types of credit inquiries, called a “soft pull” and a “hard pull:”

 - A soft pull, also known as an involuntary inquiry, occurs when creditors want to send you pre-approved offers.
 That credit card solicitation you received in the mail was probably the result of a soft pull on your credit.
-Potential employers may check your credit as do your existing credit card accounts, both of which would be soft pulls.
+Potential employers may check your credit as do your existing credit card accounts.
+Both of these are soft pulls.
 And if you check your own credit score, that’s considered a soft pull, too.
-The key is that a soft pull does not affect your credit score in any way.
+The key is that a soft pull happens when you aren’t actively seeking out credit.
+So it has no effect on your credit score.

 - A hard pull, also known as a voluntary inquiry, occurs anytime you actively seek credit and fill out an application.
 The lender will run your credit report and determine whether to approve your credit application and under what terms.
-A hard pull on your credit report will affect your credit score.
+A hard pull on your credit report indicates that you're shopping for credit.
+So that will affect your credit score.